This tutorial will show you how to enable or disable search indexing for all users in Windows 10 and Windows 11.

 By default, the search indexer backoff feature will reduce indexing speed while rebuilding the index when there is user activity, and will automatically continue at full speed when no user activity is detected.

-Search indexing in Windows: FAQ - Microsoft Support
+Search indexing in Windows - Microsoft Support

-Get answers to questions about how indexing affects searches in Windows.
+Learn more about how indexing affects searches in Windows.

 If you prefer to search without using the index, then you could completely disable search indexing.
 If you disable search indexing, searches will take longer to finish, but search results will always be up to date and accurate.